arve0/master/thesis.md

 structuring element, the inner computation of a population bilateral filter is given in [@lst:pop-bilateral-kernel].
 A full implementation of the filter can be seen in the filters submodule of leicaautomator [@seljebu_leicaautomator_2015].
+Values of `s0 = s1 =10` gave high discrimination of specimen and background on overview images collected with settings specified in the [microscope section](#microscope).

 ``` {#lst:pop-bilateral-kernel .python}